-For Alternaria black spot, apply at early pod development.
+Restrictions: For Alternaria black spot, apply at early pod development.
 Make a second application 7-10 days later if disease persists or if conditions are favorable for disease.

-For black-leg, apply at mid-flowering (7-10 days after flowering starts).
+For black-leg, apply at 2-4 leaf stage.
+For optimal control of black spot, apply Headline at early pod development.
 Make a second application 7-10 days later if disease persists or if conditions are favorable for disease.
 Use the higher rate and shorter intervals when disease pressure is high.